 Unitholders have no right to elect the general partner on an annual or other continuing basis.
 The general partner manages and operates Star Gas Partners and Star Gas Propane.
 Unlike the holders of common stock in a corporation, unitholders have only limited voting rights on matters affecting our business.
-The general partner generally may not be removed unless approved by the holders of 66 2/3% of the outstanding units, voting together as a single class but excluding those units held by the general partner and its affiliates.
+The general partner generally may not be removed unless approved by the holders of 66 2/3% of the outstanding units, voting together as a single class but excluding those held by the general partner and its affiliates.
 As a result, unitholders have only limited influence on matters affecting our operation, and it would be difficult for third parties to control or influence us.
 Although the partnership agreement provides that the general partner may not, with specified exceptions, transfer its general partner units to another person before December 31, 2005 unless approved by a unit majority, the members of Star Gas LLC may transfer their limited liability company interests in Star Gas LLC to a third party at any time without the approval of the unitholders.

-There Is a Limited Call Right That May Require Unitholders to Sell Their Units at an Undesirable Time or Price
+There Is a Limited Call Right That May Require Unitholders to Sell Their Units at an Undesirable Time or Price units held by the unaffiliated persons.

-If at any time less than 20% of the outstanding units of any class are held by persons other than the general partner and its affiliates, the general partner has the right to acquire all, but not less than all, of those units held by the unaffiliated persons.
 The price for these units will generally equal the then-current market price of the units.
 As a consequence, a unitholder may be required to sell his units at an undesirable time or price.
 The general partner may assign this acquisition right to any of its affiliates or Star Gas Partners.
 After the subordination period ends, if we acquire more than 66 2/3% of the Class B common units in a twelve-month period, then we will have a similar call right.